HeyItsMicro/SoFaygo-Sessions/README.md

 **Please note:**
 - This is not meant to be a complete compilation, but rather a collection of my personal favorites.
 My goal is to have this be listenable, rather than adding every song possible.
 If I change my mind about a song I may remove it.
-- If a song is missing it's usually because I either didn't like it (which is rare), or it's already on streaming services.
+- If a song is missing it's usually because I either didn't like it (which is rare), it's already on streaming services, or I haven't got around to updating it yet.
 - The album is ordered alphabetically to make future songs simple to add.
 - Finally, if you listened to this and enjoyed it or have any suggestions, feel free to let me know!